supreme-gg-gg/supreme-gg-gg.github.io/content/page/about.md

 ## Interests

-I am passionate about machine learning and its applications in biomedical engineering.
+I am passionate about machine learning and its growing applications.
 In particular, cognitive science and neuroscience fascinates me because I am eager to understand how to integrate machine learning with the biological intelligence.

-Currently, I work as a Machine Learning Engineer at St. George Capital and NeuroTech, contributing to two student design teams at UofT focused on **quantitative finance** and **neurotechnology**.
+Currently, I am interning as SWE at Savi Finance, a Toronto-based fintech startup focusing on personal finance.
+Meanwhile, I am MLE at two design teams at UofT in quantitaive finance and neurotechnology.
 Last summer, I interned as a Software Developer at Ericsson's indoor radio team, where I greatly expanded by knoweldge about telecommunication and software engineering practices.

-Driven by a passion for machine learning, software engineering, and entrepreneurship, I seek continuous growth through side projects, hackathons, and collaborative problem-solving.
+During the summer of 2025, I will be researching physics-informed ML at the National University of Singapore and interning at another UofT-based fintech startup.

+> I love learning through side projects, hackathons (attended 9+ in 2025), and collaborative problem-solving.
+Hit me up if you have a cool project idea!

 Outside of academics and work, I enjoy reading great works of classic literature and philosophy.
 Check out my [Goodreads](https://www.goodreads.com/user/show/166962144-jet-chiang) for my bookshelf. _This is not up to date becasue I use my own Notion database, which unfortunately is not public._

 ## Skills

-I am proficient in machine learning, data science, full stack development, iOS development, and software engineering.
+I am proficient in machine learning, data science, full stack development, iOS development, software engineering, and system design engineering.
 Here are the technologies I am familiar with:

 {{< icon-wall >}}